As a Chicago, Illinois landlord, are you wondering how to go about breaking a rental lease or terminating a lease in this Illinois city?

 However, in Illinois, if a tenant breaks the lease for legally justified reasons, they may not be held liable for the remaining rent.
-In all other cases, Illinois landlords can hold tenants financially responsible for any losses incurred.
+In all other cases, Illinois landlords can hold Illinois tenants financially responsible for any losses incurred.

-However, when tenants do not have a legally justified reason to end the lease agreement, landlords can hold them financially liable for any losses incurred.
+However, when Illinois tenants do not have a legally justified reason to terminate the lease agreement, landlords can hold them financially liable for any losses incurred.
 More specifically, as landlords, you can require them to pay the total remaining rent, regardless of whether they continue living on the rental or not.

-Landlords may issue a formal notice to the tenant, informing them of their financial obligations, and they must provide notice if they intend to vacate early.
-Failure to provide notice may result in further penalties or legal action.
+Landlords may issue a formal notice to the tenant, informing them of their financial obligations under the lease in Illinois.
+Illinois tenants must provide written notice if they intend to vacate early, as outlined in the early termination clause.

 Examples of legally unjustified reasons when an existing or new tenant breaks a lease in Illinois include: